A sufficient connectivity condition for rigidity and global rigidity of linearly constrained frameworks in $\mathbb{R}^2$: Further Remarks and Examples

 implying that $G$ is not rigid as a linearly constrained framework in $\R^2$.

-Now consider Corollary \ref{cor:minus3edges}.
-If we remove more than three edges from a 6-balanced looped simple graph, we may end up with a non-rigid graph.
+If we remove more than three edges or loops from a 6-balanced looped simple graph, we may end up with a non-rigid graph.
 To see this let $G=(V,E,L)$ be a graph obtained from a 6-connected simple graph by adding a single loop to six distinct vertices.
 Then clearly, $G$ is 6-balanced.
-Let $l_1,l_2\ldots,l_6$ denote loops of $G$.
-Consider the graph $H=G-l_1-l_2-l_3-l_4$, and let $L'=\{l_5,l_6\}$, $X_0=\emptyset$ and $X_1=V$.
+Let $l_1,l_2\ldots,l_6$ denote the loops of $G$.
+Consider the graph $H=G-F$ where $F=\{l_1,l_2,l_3,l_4\}$, and let $L'=\{l_5,l_6\}$, $X_0=\emptyset$ and $X_1=V$.
 Then $\X=\{X_0,X_1\}$ is an admissible 1-thin cover of $H-L'$ whose looped member is the empty set.
-Then Theorem \ref{thm:rank_vertex} gives
+Thus Theorem \ref{thm:rank_vertex} gives

 implying that $H$ is not rigid as a linearly constrained framework in $\R^2$.